Board Member Expectations and Information.

 Board members are asked to leverage their contacts to help solicit partnerships.
 It is also expected that board members approach the organization they work for, if feasible, as a financial donor and leverage their relationships to obtain additional sponsors.
 Most of the organizations that are represented on the board contribute approximately $25,000 to $100,000 annually.

-Board members are also invited to take part in the occasional site visit from a potential donor.
 Most importantly, the board members act as ambassadors and make introductions to help Financial Beginnings further its mission.

 3